 At the Army Council debate at Putney held in the October/November of1647 came the Levellers opportunity.
 The limitations of the Leveller program was cruelly exposed in a very famous exchange between Colonel Rainborowe, leader of the Levellers in Parliament and Henry Ireton, Rainborowe stated that “The poorest he that is in England has a life to live as the greatest he and therefore every man that is to live under a government ought, first, by his own consent.
 To put himself under the government”.

-To put it more simply the generals deliberately exaggerated the radicalism of a majority of the Levellers in order to label them extremists and to mobilise their own supporters against them.
-Cromwell correctly recognised that if the franchise was widened it would threaten his position in parliament.
+To put it more simply the generals deliberately exaggerated the radicalism of a majority of the Levellers to label them extremists and to mobilise their own supporters against them.
+Cromwell correctly recognised that if the franchise were widened, it would threaten his position in parliament.
 Again Hill explains “Defending the existing franchise Cromwell son in law, Henry Ireton rejected the doctrine ‘that by a man being born here, he shall have a share in that power that shall dispose of the lands here and of all things here’.
 The vote was rightly restricted to those who ‘had a permanent fixed interest in this kingdom’.
-Namely, ‘the person in whom all lands lies and that incorporation’s in whom all trading lies”.
+Namely, ‘the person in whom all lands lie and that incorporation’s in whom all trading lies”.